markdist/markdist.github.com/services.md

 * Merchandisers covering our top 120+ customers, who are constantly in touch with them, organising shelves and giving advice on orders
 * Key Account Managers responsible for orders and handling relationships with our top customers
 * Pre-Sale Representatives (PSRs) who take orders from customers, pass them on to the logistics department with fulfils them within 24 hours
-* Van Sale Representatives (VSRs) who have stock availability in the van and fulfil the order to smaller customers
+* Van Sale Representatives (VSRs) who have stock availability in the van and fulfil the customer orders straight from their van
 * Delivery staff who handle orders that come via PSRs or which are placed in person, via phone or email

 Logistics